JashnaviAla/JashnaviAla/README.md

 # 🚀 About Me

-💻 Computer Science Engineering Student at **CVR College of Engineering** 🌐 Passionate about **Full Stack Development, Backend Engineering & Scalable Applications** 🧠 Regularly practicing **Data Structures & Algorithms** and problem-solving 🚀 Building real-world projects using **React.js, Node.js, Express.js, MongoDB, and Flask** 🎯 Interested in **Software Engineering, Backend Systems, AI & Scalable Technologies**
+* 🎓 Computer Science Engineering Student at **CVR College of Engineering**

+* 💻 Interested in **Full Stack Development, Backend Systems & Scalable Applications**

+* 🌱 Currently improving my skills in **DSA, System Design, and Backend Development**

+* 🚀 Working on projects using **React.js, Node.js, Express.js, MongoDB, and Flask**

+* ⚡ Passionate about solving real-world problems through technology and building impactful applications

 ---